radian-software/pyrelight/README.md

 ### Play queue and playlist management

-Objects can be albums, songs, or playlists.
-Comparison is done with a normalized substring match.
+Objects can be albums, songs, or playlists (full names, automatically normalized).

 Commands: